Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Introduction

-The BFB framework is based on a {\em spectral folding phenomenon} satisfied by the eigenvectors and eigenvalues of the normalized Laplacian of bipartite graphs \cite{chung1997spectral}.
-We prove a new {\em spectral folding property} for the $(\Mm,\Qm)$-GFT.
-We show that for a given variation operator $\Mm$, and vertex partition for downsampling, there exists a unique inner product matrix $\Qm$ such that the $(\Mm,\Qm)$-GFT obeys the spectral folding property.
-Based on this result, we propose perfect reconstruction, orthogonal and biorthogonal filter banks using spectral graph filters of the fundamental matrix $\Zm = \Qm^{-1}\Mm$.
-Our conditions in the graph frequency domain are exactly those developed in \cite{narang2012perfect,narang2013compact} for the normalized Laplacian of bipartite graphs and therefore we can reuse any of previously proposed filter designs, including those in \cite{narang2012perfect,narang2013compact} as well as more recent improved designs, such as those in \cite{sakiyama2016spectral,tay2015techniques}.
-When the variation operator $\Mm$ is the normalized Laplacian, and the graph is bipartite, we recover the BFB framework.
+\textbf{Theory of GFBs (\autoref{sec_prel_2chanfb}):} We introduce a new {\em spectral folding property} for the $(\Mm,\Qm)$-GFT, analogous to that satisfied by the eigenvectors and eigenvalues of the normalized Laplacian of bipartite graphs \cite{chung1997spectral}.
+For a given variation operator $\Mm$ and a vertex partition for downsampling, we show that there exists a unique inner product matrix $\Qm$ such that the $(\Mm,\Qm)$-GFT obeys the spectral folding property.
+Based on this result, we propose perfect reconstruction and $\Qm$-orthogonal filter banks using spectral graph filters of the $(\Mm,\Qm)$-GFT.
+Our conditions in the graph frequency domain are exactly those developed in \cite{narang2012perfect,narang2013compact} for the normalized Laplacian of bipartite graphs and therefore we can reuse any of the previously proposed filter designs, including those in \cite{narang2012perfect,narang2013compact} and improved solutions such as \cite{sakiyama2016spectral,tay2015techniques}.
+When $\Mm$ is the normalized Laplacian and the graph is bipartite, we recover the BFB framework.

-In our preliminary version of this work \cite{pavez2020spectral}, we first introduced the spectral folding property and two channel filter banks on arbitrary graphs (Sections \ref{sec_folding} and \ref{sec_filterbanks_arbitrary}), while an application of GFBs to image compression has been recently published \cite{tzamarias2021graphBior}.
-In this paper, we further develop the GFB theory, providing all proofs not given in \cite{pavez2020spectral}, discussing the results in more depth and introducing several novel contributions, including: \begin{itemize}[leftmargin=*] \item An analysis of tree structured iterated two channel GFBs, and corresponding frame bounds (\autoref{sec_multires_filterbank}). \item A probabilistic derivation of the spectral folding property, and a probabilistic interpretation of tree structured filter banks using Gaussian graphical models \footnote{This Gaussian assumption is common in the GSP literature.
-It has been used for graph learning \cite{egilmez2017graph}, graph sampling \cite{gadde2015probabilistic}, while studying graph processes \cite{zhang2015graph,marques2017stationary}, and compression \cite{pavez2015gtt,rizkallah2018graph,zhang2012analyzing,egilmez2020graph,de2017transform}.} (\autoref{subsec_lazy_2chan}). \item An algorithm to optimize the vertex partition for downsampling (\autoref{sec_vertex_partitioning}). \end{itemize}
+In our preliminary version of this work \cite{pavez2020spectral} we introduced the spectral folding property and two-channel filter banks on arbitrary graphs (Sections \ref{ssec_folding} and \ref{ssec_filterbanks_arbitrary}), while an application of GFBs to image compression has been recently published \cite{tzamarias2021graphBior}.
+In this paper, we further develop the GFB theory, providing all proofs not given in \cite{pavez2020spectral}, discussing the results in more depth and introducing the following novel contributions.